Email marketing

 Rodrigo van Kampen

-by Rodrigo van Kampen
+Rodrigo van Kampen AI-free content

 To help your marketing planning for May, we have selected the best May newsletter ideas to engage your audience.
-May is the month of Mother’s Day, one of the biggest commercial dates worldwide, and features Memorial Day, a holiday that warms sales for Father’s Day.
+May is the month of Mother’s Day, one of the biggest commercial dates worldwide, and features Memorial Day, a holiday that boosts sales for Father’s Day.

-May 2025 event calendar for newsletter inspiration
+May 2026 event calendar for newsletter inspiration

 A May calendar with important events like Mother's Day and Memorial Day and monthly observances like Bicycle Month, and Stroke Awareness Month